sheyitawn/maker-folio/README.md

 # MAKER_PORTFOLIO [WORK IN PROGRESS]

 An interactive portfolio experience built with React and Three.js.
-This site showcases all my projects with detailed descriptions of how they were made.
+This site showcases all my projects with (semi-)detailed descriptions of how they were made.

 ![alt text](image-1.png)
 ![alt text](image-2.png)